Most recent posts

 Albion House, right next door to the school on West Street, announces its illustrious early 19th century tenants, newlyweds Mary and Percy Bysse Shelley.
 Mary had worked on Frankenstein, written in response to a challenge made by Lord Byron, in the house.

-Felling that I was a late developer had made me terribly self-conscious and embarrassed about my very skinny body.
-I abandoned school sports – I had made the school rugby team briefly at my previous school – mostly because engaging in them would have required more time visibly undressed in the communal changing rooms.
+I arrived there feeling that I was a late developer, which with my very skinny body made me terribly self-conscious and embarrassed.
+I abandoned school sports – after making the school rugby team at my previous school – mostly because engaging in them would have required more time visibly undressed in the communal changing rooms.
 Unofficial soccer at lunch and during breaks was much easier, because we all went straight back into class, only cleaning up back at home.
 I even talked my parents into making a doctor’s appointment with a specialist with a view to taking hormones to speed things up.
 Fortunately, he shot that one down, kindly but firmly.

-In our back garden in my Borlase’s uniform, minus the blazer, I think in 1967.
+In our back garden on South View Road in my Borlase’s uniform, minus the blazer, I think in 1967.

 Modern day adolescents going through that puberty hot spot would be much better served by such refusals than by the puberty blockers and transitioning surgeries that they frequently obtain.
 Puberty is a terribly difficult time, and that’s it.
 It has no remedy except growing older.